-You can eliminate all writing distractions by combining the Distraction-Free writing tool with the Full Screen option of web browsers like Google Chrome & Firefox …
+To completely eliminate all writing distractions try combining Distraction-Free Writing mode with the Full Screen function of browsers like Google Chrome & Firefox …

-(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full Screen Browser)
+(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full Screen Web Browser)

-With Distraction-Free writing turned on and the Full Screen option of your web browser enabled, your current page will fill the screen entirely, leaving you completely free to focus on your content without any distracting elements.
+With Distraction-Free Writing mode activated and the Full-Screen option of your browser enabled, your current page completely fills the screen, leaving you completely free to focus on your content without any distracting page elements.

-To switch on the Full Screen feature in your browser, refer to the diagram below …
+To activate Full Screen in your browser, refer to the diagram below …

-To enable both the Full Height Editor and Distraction-Free Writing Mode features, click the Screen Options tab in the top-right section of your WP administration screen …
+To enable both the Full Height Editor and Distraction-Free Writing Mode features, click on the Screen Options tab (found in the top-right area of your WordPress administration screen) …

 (Screen Options Tab)

-In the Additional settings section, enable the full-height editor and distraction free functionality option …
+In the Additional settings area, enable the full-height editor and distraction free functionality option …

 (Enable full-height editor and distraction-free functionality in your Screen Options)

-One last tip worth mentioning is that you can convert emoticons (e.g. 🙁 ) to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) section …
+One more tip worth mentioning is that you can convert emoticons to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) area …

 (Formatting Options – WordPress Writing Settings)

-Congratulations, now you know how to use the WordPress content editor.
+Congratulations!
+Now you know how to use the editor in WordPress.